 “The man who goes out alone can start today, but he who travels with another must wait till that other is ready”- Henry David Thoreau.

-You could fill up every single moment as a solo traveller with things that would fascinate you.
+You could fill up every single moment as a solo traveller, with things that would fascinate you.
 You don’t need to depend on anyone or change your plans unwillingly because your travel buddy is whining that they don’t want to do things that you want to.

-The benefits of traveling alone is immense.
+The benefits of traveling alone are immense.

 Your trip planning gets a lot more easier: